 - Don't make excuses.
 If you have an excuse for your actions or words, your apology will come across as insincere.
 Trying to do this shows that you still don't feel that you were in the wrong.

 - Smooth over the situation with kind words.
 If your mistake was to say something mean or hurtful, let the other person know that you didn't mean it the way it came out.
-Then offer some kind words of encouragement to show that you value her friendship.
-For example, you might be apologizing for a rude comment you made about her children.
+Then offer some kind words of encouragement to show that you value their friendship.
+For example, you might be apologizing for a rude comment you made about their children.
 After you apologize, you can say something like, "I've always thought that your children were bright."
 Just make sure you think about what to say before you speak and that it's appropriate to the situation.

 - Replace broken or stolen items.
 If you are apologizing for something you broke or took from someone, replace it immediately with the exact same thing.
 If you can't locate whatever it was, find something with a value at least as high as the original item.